AlphaDio/universus-prototype-sets/cards/ramon.md

 - Block: Mid +3
 - Symbols: Earth
 - Tags: Gear / Lucha
-- Text: Response Commit: After your Lucha Throw attack is blocked, Bury 1 of your foundations to add 2 cards from your card pool to your momentum.
+- Text: Response Commit: After your Lucha Throw attack is blocked, bury 1 of your foundations to add 2 cards from your card pool to your momentum.
 - Role: Self-foundation recycle.

 ### Lucha Timing